CrossTheRoadElec/Phoenix6-Documentation/source/docs/hardware-reference/talonfx/improving-performance-with-current-limits.rst

 Determining Current Limits
 --------------------------

 While supply current limits can be theoretically estimated by calculating max supply draw for every mechanism, stator limits are not easy to estimate.
-This section details some common use cases for various kinds of current limits and how to find them.
+Determine your stator lmiits first, then supply only if necessary.
+In many cases, stator is sufficient to prevent battery brownouts.

 Preventing Wheel Slip
 ^^^^^^^^^^^^^^^^^^^^^